UW-POLS503/2015/index.md

     - Fox, Ch 11, 19

+- Friday, May 8

 ## Week 7: Causal Inference

 - Tuesday, May 12
+- Friday, May 15

 ## Week 8: Prediction

 - Tuesday, May 19
+- Friday, May 22

 ## Week 9: Limited Dependent Variables, Robust standard errors

 - Tuesday, May 26
+- Friday, May 29

 ## Week 10: